 In this recipe for balsamic green beans, a simple dressing of olive oil and balsamic vinegar coats the beans, giving them complexity of flavor that no vegetable can have without some assistance (and I do like plain steamed green beans too, just for the record).
 It’s a delicious side dish, and it’s also very easy to make.

-The first time I tasted balsamic vinegar was in Rome.
-Our host served simply grilled steaks.
+The first time I tasted balsamic vinegar was in a restaurant in Italy.
+The waiter served us our order of Bistecca alla Fiorentina.
 Before we had a chance to start eating, he carefully, proudly, drizzled a few drops of thick, dark, extra aged balsamic vinegar on our steaks.

 You see, traditional, extra aged balsamic vinegar is not really vinegar anymore, at least not in the sense that we usually think about vinegar.
 It’s a dark, rich, very thick syrup, with such a complex flavor profile that I don’t think I have the vocabulary to even try describing it, although “sweet,” “fruity” and “syrupy” come to mind, and “acidic” is also there, yes, but it’s very subtle and well balanced out by the other flavors.